-In applying this test to the facts as set out in the Report, the Agent freely admitted that he completed and signed the proof of Insurance documents confirming that insurance coverage was in place for his automobile even though coverage had not been placed.
-Given the totality of the evidence, we are of the view that the Report contains sufficient clear and cogent evidence to prove that he made misrepresentations and acted in a dishonest manner as alleged.
+In applying this test to the facts as set out in the Report, the Agent freely admitted that he signed the client's name on that application and that BM was not even aware that an application was being submitted on his behalf.
+Therefore, there is sufficient clear and cogent evidence of the objective elements of the allegation and the Agent's subjective intent are proven and we find that he made misrepresentations and acted in a dishonest manner as alleged.

 As to the appropriate sanction for this conduct, we typically have the ability to levy civil penalties in an amount up to \$5,000.00 for offences pursuant to s.
 480(1)(a) and 13(1)(a) of the Certificate Expiry, Penalties and Fees Regulation, A.R.
 125/2001.
 We also have the ability to order that certificates of authority be revoked for one year or suspended for a period of time.
-While the Agent has no disciplinary history with the AIC and is a long-standing experienced agent, we believe that a significant civil penalty is warranted.
-The Agent's actions were deliberately conducted and extended over a period of three years and were obviously done for his own personal gain.
-There do not appear to be any mitigating factors put forward by the Agent.
-He characterized his conduct as simply being an "error".
-Lending institutions and leasing companies usually require insurance coverage so as to protect their interests.
-As a result, they rely on the trustworthiness of the documents that agents and agencies produce on behalf of insurers.
-The Agents completely disregarded the trust that was placed in him by the leasing company, his agency and ultimately the insurer and a significant civil penalty is warranted in the circumstances.
-As such, we order that a civil penalty in the amount of \$3,000.00 be levied against the Agent.
-As he no longer holds a certificate of authority, we have no ability to order a suspension or revocation.
+The Agent no longer holds a certificate of authority.
+Given this, the sanction of certificate suspension or revocation is unavailable.
+In terms of a civil penalty, the Agent has a long history in the industry without previous incident.
+He indicated that processing BM's application in the manner he did was motivated by the fact that BM was out of the country and could not provide a signature.
+However, processing applications in this manner is never acceptable and is a serious breach.
+Therefore, we order that a civil penalty in the amount of \$1,000.00 be levied against the Agent.

-The civil penalty must be paid within thirty (30) days of the date the decision is mailed.
+The civil penalty must be paid within thirty (30) days of receiving this notice.
 In the event that the civil penalty is not paid within thirty (30) days, interest will begin to accrue.
 Pursuant to s.
 482 of the Act (copy enclosed), the Agent has thirty (30) days in which to appeal this decision by filing a notice of appeal with the Office of the Superintendent of Insurance.